ayroblu/python-imports.vim/README.rst

 Cases that work for me:

 1. stdlib root: `import datetime`
-2. stdlib from: `from datetime import date`
+2. stdlib from if used: `from datetime import date`
-3. third party from: `from sqlalchemy import Column`
+3. third party from used: `from sqlalchemy import Column`
-4. third party from nested: `from sqlalchemy.sql import Select`
 4. first party from: `from my.package.module import name`

 I use macOS, `brew install ctags`, run this command for my tags: